trellisAI/lattice-aif/README.md

 Lattice AIF is an AI framework designed to help you build, deploy, and manage intelligent applications with ease.
 It provides a robust set of tools to create AI aagents with various capabilities and also seamless integration with your existing workflows.

-The client-server architecture enables scalability, modularity, resource optimization, security and flexibility.
+The client-server architecture enables scalability, modularity, resource optimisation, security and flexibility.
 This helps to build AI agents at scale with ease.

 ## Installation